Intersegmental General Education Transfer Curriculum

-Also, there are slight differences between the requirements for a UC and CSU.
-For example, a CSU requires oral communication while a UC would not.

-A number of non-public and/or non-Californian universities also accept IGETC.
-These include, but are not limited to: Arizona State University, University of La Verne, University of the Pacific, and others.

-The curriculum includes requirements in English, math, arts and humanities, social and behavioral sciences, and foreign language.

 History

 The Intersegmental General Education Transfer Curriculum (IGETC) began in 1991.
 During the 1980s, a commission was tasked with reviewing the Master Plan for Higher Education and legislators' and students' concerns regarding transfers between 2-year community colleges and 4-year institutions.
 Faculty from community colleges and member institutions of the University of California system and California State University system convened to develop a "statewide, lower-division general education transfer curriculum applicable to all California Community College (CCC) students transferring to a California State University (CSU) or University of California (UC) campus".

+In 2021, the California State legislature initiated efforts to establish a new unified General Education pathway to replace both IGETC and the similar California State University pathway known as CSUGE (CSU General Education).
+Efforts are underway to replace IGETC with a new general education curriculum called Cal-GETC.
+The plan has faced criticism, such as the California Faculty Association, for removing and reducing certain general education requirements and requiring a minimum grade of C for all courses in the pattern.
+Others support the change, with the Vice President of Instruction at Los Medanos College saying, "The California community colleges, the UCs, and the CSUs worked together to create one pathway.
+It’s just supposed to streamline things and make it easier for students."
+The plan is slated to go into effect in Fall of 2025.